 The infamous Marquis de Sade—from whom the term “sadist” is derived—had likewise been incarcerated there.
 But he was removed earlier that summer after falsely shouting out the window that the prisoners inside were being massacred.

-Despite inheriting tremendous debts from his predecessor, Louis XVI and Marie Antoinette continued to spend extravagantly, such as by helping the American colonies win their independence from the British.
+Despite inheriting tremendous debts from his predecessor, Louis XVI and Marie Antoinette continued to spend extravagantly.
+One such expense being to help the American colonies win their independence from the British.
 By the late 1780s, France’s government stood on the brink of economic disaster.

 To make matters worse, widespread crop failures in 1788 brought about a nationwide famine.
-Bread prices rose so high that, at their peak, the average worker spent about 88 percent of his wages on just that one staple.
+Bread prices rose so high that, at their peak, the average worker spent about 88 percent of his wages on just that one staple food.

 Unemployment was likewise a problem, which the populace blamed in part on newly reduced customs duties between France and Britain.
 Following a harsh winter, violent food riots began breaking out across France at bakeries, granaries and other food storage facilities.